pollen-robotics/orbita/orbita-sdk/docs/index.rst

    :width: 35%
    :align: center

-The Orbita actuator embeds an electronic board that controls the three motors via a PID controller and gives access to temperature and extra information through :ref:`RS485 communication <RS485>`.
+The Orbita actuator embeds an electronic board that controls the three motors via a PID controller and gives access to temperature and extra information through RS485 communication.

 It requires a 12V power supply.

 This documentation will guide you in :ref:`HowToControl` using our :ref:`PythonSDK`.
-This will allow you to simply start make Orbita move. :ref:`AdvancedTopics` will also be approached.
+This will allow you to simply start make Orbita move.

-For more information on the Orbita's design, you can check `this medium post <https://medium.com/pollen-robotics/orbita-is-turning-heads-literally-d10d378550e2>`_.